gvwilson/thirdbit/src/fiction/bear/index.md

 "Yes, I'm sure of it, it's upstairs on the princess's dresser."

 "If it could be brought down,
+and if this fellow still has the rest of it,
-I might be able to use it to find the princess," Sergeant Inambu said.
+I might be able to use it to find along by where he's gone," Sergeant Inambu said.
 Noxy could hear the reluctance in the magician's voice.

 Dolly didn't need to be asked twice.
-As she trotted up the stairs the sergeant called out, "And if Her Highness's hair brush could be brought down as well, it might also be useful."
+As she hurried back to the garrison house the sergeant called out, "And if Her Highness's hair brush could be brought down as well, it might also be useful."
 She turned to one of the soldiers standing beside her.
-"Private, see if you can find my apprentices.
+"Private, find my apprentices.
-Have them meet me in the front courtyard."
+Have them meet me along by the stables."
 With a slight bow of her head to the prince, she added, "If you will excuse me, honored?
 I need some time to prepare."

 "Of course," the prince said.
 "Thank you."

-As she walked away, Sergeant Gyalpa observed gruffly, "Finding the princess could take a lot out of her."
+As she walked away, Sergeant Gyalpa observed gruffly, "It's good of her to volunteer.
+This could take a lot out of her."

 "Magic always does," the prince replied, staring at Sergeant Inambu's back.

-Ten minutes later a dozen people stood by the horse trough in the front courtyard of the garrison house.
+Ten minutes later a dozen people stood by the horse trough beside the garrison stables.
 Some of the soldiers fingered their swords as if they expected an attack.
-One had a coil of rope slung across his chest like a sash.
+One had a coil of rope slung over his shoulder.
-Noxy wondered what he was thinking, then realized he was probably at as much of a loss as anyone.
+Noxy wondered why he'd brought it, then realized he was probably at as much of a loss as anyone.

 Sergeant Inambu's two apprentices,